Need to send money to a family member or friend in India urgently?

 For more details, head over to Lyca Remit.

-There it is – your available options on how to send money to someone without a bank account in India.
+There it is – your available options on how to send money to someone without a bank account.

 If that’s not an option, you can use the alternative I have mentioned above which is to send it through a company that provides pick-up options.